Featured Post

 I found even more ways to reuse orange peels for cleaning and around the house after I wrote the first post, I had to write another!
 Here are a few more ideas on how to get one more use out of orange peels before you send them off to their final task of cleaning and deodorizing your garbage disposal.

 Don't want to make your own laundry soap?
 No problem!
-But there are several other things you can make to save money in your washer, dryer, and when ironing.13.
-How to Make Lavender Antiseptic and Disinfecting All-Purpose Cleaner
+But there are several other things you can make to save money in your washer, dryer, and when ironing.

 Extracts and distilled essential oils are not always interchangeable.
 I think essential oils are best for health, beauty, candle and soap making.